 - your income was over £100,000

-There are other reasons you may need to send a return - you can check whether you need to.
+Certain other people may need to send a return (eg religious ministers or Lloyd’s underwriters) - you can check whether you need to.
 You usually won’t need to send a return if your only income is from your wages or pension.

-If you get a letter from HMRC telling you send a return, you must send it - even if you don’t have any tax to pay.
+If you get an email or letter from HM Revenue and Customs (HMRC) telling you send a return, you must send it - even if you don’t have any tax to pay.

 Registering for Self Assessment